 -Augusta Cunningham- pure-hearted daughter of the possible murderess, lesbian in an era in which it was forbidden;

 -Dimis Hubbard- socialite party-girl, cousin and incestuous lover to Harvey;

 -Mary Donahoe- Irish maid and drunkard;

 -Charlotte Worthington- in 2018, life partner of and historian to our medium, Minnie.

 Show runs from late August to November.
-Stay tuned, and I’ll let you know the dates that I am guaranteed to perform!
+Stay tuned for the specific start date!